diyo18/Assignments/CISC187/Week 14/Project.md

 ANSWER :

 For this function, I used a hash set to avoid checking every single number.
-Once I had the array of numbers in the hashset, I began by cycling through the array and subtracting from the current value.
-I did this to see whether the value was inside of a sequence or was a unique number / start of a sequence.
-For and while loops ran counters to see the length of sequence which was saved and returned at the end.
+Once I had the array of numbers in the hashset, I began by going through the array and subtracting from the current value.
+I did this to see whether the value was inside of a sequence or was a unique number / start of a sequence (has N - 1 then it means its in the middle of a sequence / if it doesn't then it is the start).
+I then put for and while loops which counted to see the length of sequence which was saved and returned at the end.
 In total, I only inserted the array once (hash set) and the rest was looking up and checking values.

 ```
 #include <vector>